miofuku/anti-discrim/README.md

-# Voice Out - Platform for Immigrant Experiences in Germany
+# Anti-Discrimination - Platform for Immigrant Experiences in Germany

 ## Project Overview

-Voice Out is a web application designed to provide a platform for immigrants in Germany to share their experiences, challenges, and stories.
+Anti-Discrimination is a web application designed to provide a platform for immigrants in Germany to share their experiences, challenges, and stories.
 It aims to create awareness about the issues faced by immigrants and foster a supportive community.

 ## Features